-After a student has submitted a Course Add/Drop Form, course prerequisites will be checked and a confirmation copy of the schedule and fee statement will be given to the student or forwarded by mail.
+After a student has registered, a confirmation copy of the schedule and fee statement will be forwarded to their Franklin University issued email address.

 Late registrations or additions of courses after published deadlines are not accepted without the Program Chair, Lead Faculty, Instructor or Academic Advisor's permission.
-Students with prior financial balances or financial aid "holds" must contact the Business Office prior to registering.
+Students with prior financial balances or financial aid "holds" may not be able to register for classes and must contact the Business Office directly.